AutoScout24/s3-website-tasks/README.md

 ## Description

-This module provides tasks for an multi host static website hosted on S3.
+This module provides tasks for a multi host static website hosted on S3.
 It was developed with the AutoScout24/nginx setup in mind.
 All tasks are implemented in Node.js.